 How To Explain Addiction To Children

-Here Are Some Helpful Tips To Explain Addiction To A Child
+Here Are Some Helpful Tips To Explain Addiction To Children

-By Jenn Walker.
-When is a good time to explain addiction to a child?
-With the holidays fast approaching, you may be anticipating a few family parties that you and your children need to attend.
+When is a good time to explain addiction to children?
+With holidays all year around you may be anticipating a few family parties that you and your children need to attend.
 When you have an addiction in the family, whether it is a parent or uncle, it can make holiday parties difficult, especially when you need to explain the situation to your children before arriving.
 The holidays are usually a time when people enjoy alcohol, but for some who are in active addiction or recovering family reunions can be hard.
 Your kids may ask why grandpa doesn’t drink like every other adult, or why their father can’t attend the family party this year, or why someone is acting crazy (is drunk) at the party.

 Before trying to explain addiction to a child, get informed yourself so you know that what you’re telling them is just right for their age and their comfort level.
 Kids often have a lot of questions especially when the topic is not something that they are familiar with, so you want to be sure to have as many answers as you can.
 Check the ROR articles below to learn more about addiction and explore online resources that can help you become more familiar with the topic.
 Did you know that 1 in 4 families has a problem with addiction, either parents, grandparents, children, or adult children?
 Knowing how to explain a family problem is essential for creating a feeling of safety and a safe environment for children.